OpenSTREAM-solvers/openstream/_sources/Guides/theory/Mixture_Model_Theory.rst.txt

 Mixture model
 =============

-The Mixture Simulation Framework in **OpenSTREAM** provides a simplified yet powerful approach to modeling two-phase flows.
+The mixture simulation framework in **OpenSTREAM** provides a simplified yet powerful approach to modeling two-phase flows.
 Based on a three-equation formulation, it treats the phases as a single continuum with averaged properties.
 This abstraction enables efficient simulation of systems where phase separation is minimal or where a fully resolved multi-field model is not required.

 The mixture model serves two key roles within OpenSTREAM: